EuPathDB/cattoy/ReadMe.md

 - The expected log format is NCSA combined with the addition of %D.

     %h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-agent}i\" %D

-### Caveats

-It currently only supports the Apache HTTPD access log.
-Support for Tomcat's catalina and WDK application logs are future desires.

-### Build

-    $ make

-This should generate a `httpd.so` file.
-The `cattoy` shell script will load this into an `sqlite3` session.

 ### Usage